 - A title, subtitle (a sort of one-line summary), and description.

-- An icon (which appears at the left of your titles) and recommended plan (more on this later).
+- An icon (which appears at the bottom of the table creator) and highlighted plan (more on this later).

 - A feature list, where each entry gets its own line.

 - The text for your call to action.